GIVE uS A RING 803-432-4960

-If you are new to Medicare or find navigating the Medicare process confusing you are not alone.
-Our Medicare insurance agents are ready to assist you with the knowledge and understanding of your options so you get the coverage that best fits your needs.
+If you are new to Medicare or find navigating the Medicare process confusing, you are not alone.
+Our Medicare insurance agents in Columbia, SC are ready to assist you with the knowledge and understanding of your options so you get the coverage that best fits your needs.

 Medicare is federal health insurance available for eligible individuals age 65 and over.
 There are also circumstances where Medicare is available to individuals under 65 with certain disabilities or medical conditions.
 Medicare currently consists of four different coverage parts labeled A, B, C, and D. All coverage parts have specific enrollment time frames depending on the plan you choose.
 Let’s start with reviewing each of the Medicare parts and add-on options outlined below.